 The Ellen MacArthur Foundation was launched in 2010 with the aim of accelerating the transition to the circular economy.
 Since its creation the charity has emerged as a global thought leader, establishing the circular economy on the agenda of decision makers across business, government and academia.
-With the support of its Core Philanthropic Partners SUN, MAVA, People's Postcode Lottery and The Eric and Wendy Schmidt Fund for Strategic Innovation, and Knowledge Partners Arup, IDEO, McKinsey & Company and SYSTEMIQ, the Foundation’s work focuses on five interlinking areas: Education, Business and Government, Insight and Analysis, Systemic Initiatives and Communications.
+With the support of its Core Philanthropic Partners SUN, MAVA, People's Postcode Lottery and The Eric and Wendy Schmidt Fund for Strategic Innovation, and Knowledge Partners Arup, Dragon Rouge, IDEO, and SYSTEMIQ, the Foundation’s work focuses on seven interlinking areas: Business, Institutions, Governments and Cities, Insight and Analysis, Systemic Initiatives, Circular Design, Learning and Communications.